jscinoz/optimus-vfio-docs/README.md

     which won't exist in the guest.
   * We can probably patch `nv_acpi_rom_method` in `kernel/nvidia/nv-acpi.c` to
     simply return our VBIOS from a hard-coded buffer, just for testing
+    * **[UPDATE]** I tested this and it worked, the binary driver booted and the NVIDIA card can be set up with PRIME. [glxinfo](glxinfo-nvidia-guest), [patch](nvidia-firmware-hack.patch).
+Note you'll need to dump your own VBIOS and inline it in the patch.
   * Long term we need to build a custom ACPI table (provided to qemu with the `-acpitable` option) that has `_ROM` implemented at the correct path.
 The `_ROM` implementationm would need to seek over a hard-coded buffer stored